Essential Human Services [GOS Grants]

-50% of the agency’s clients must be in Silicon Valley, California; which SFF views as encompassing Santa Clara and San Mateo Counties, and the southern region of Alameda County.
+To qualify for the program, at least 50% of an organization’s clients must be in Silicon Valley, California; which SFF views as encompassing Santa Clara and San Mateo Counties, and the southern region of Alameda County (Hayward, Newark, Fremont & Union City).
+EHS grantees must be explicitly focused on serving low-income clients.

 Organizations with over 50% of their programs in mental health, the environment, or the arts are specifically ineligible.